 Segmentation and Other Tools

 The Brush Tool has two modes - 2D and 3D (toggled on the right-side panel).
 The 2D brush is a circle, and the 3D brush is a sphere that segments across slices.
-You can adjust the size of the brush using the slider on the right-side panel, or the
+You can adjust the size of the brush using the slider in the right hand Context Panel or the

 Left click + dragto segment and